 Dundee 20 mins

 The entrance door is a stable door into a small hallway off which is the loo/cloakroom and ahead the modern fitted kitchen with a breakfast table.
 The open archway on the left leads into a very spacious high-roof, beamed sitting room and dining area with 3 windows with enchanting views and 3 dormer windows and a wood-burning stove.
-There is a 32 inch widescreen television, DVD, surround sound and a radiogram with a large selection of records.
+There is a television, DVD, and a radiogram with a large selection of records.
 The beams are decorated with skis, a saddle, tennis racquets, fishing rods and a croquet mallet.

 A staircase leads to a mezzanine study/gallery bedroom area (with a single bed) in the eaves which overlooks the sitting room.
 Beyond the sitting room, separated by a dividing curtain, is a twin-bedded room with a wall of books and an original (unused) fireplace.
 A few steps under a second archway lead to the bathroom with an extra-wide bath and shower and the master double bedroom with fitted wardrobes, a walnut hanging wardrobe, and French doors which open onto the charming landscaped garden through which runs a burn/stream.

 All rooms have night storage heaters.